kvanux/qik-web/README.md

-# QIK - Personal Finance Management Tool
+# QIK - Personal Finance Management Web App

-## Overview

-Welcome to **QIK**!
-This free-to-use application is designed to help you manage your finances with ease, speed, and style.
-QIK emphasizes quick interaction and high performance while providing a beautifully designed user experience.
+## Developed by Oliver Nguyen and the fantasy.tech team.

+Effortlessly visualize and manage your cash flow with **QIK**, a streamlined and user-friendly finance app designed for quick interactions and high performance.

+---

-## Features
+## Key Features

-- **Logger (Homescreen)**:

-  - Input and view your expenses effortlessly.
-  - View stats in Table and Chart formats.
-  - Monthly and current stats for comprehensive tracking.
-  - Special input options for unique categorization.
-  - Tags Manager for better organization.
-  - ML-powered assistant for smart insights.

-- **Fund Manager**:
+- **Expense Input**: Quickly log daily expenses with an intuitive interface.

-  - Input deposits and withdrawals seamlessly.
+- **Income & Billing Input**: Log recurring incomes and bills seamlessly.
-  - View current margins and totals.
+- **Current Stats**: See real-time stats into your financial standing and how you can spend moving forward.
+- **Expense Calendar**: Visualize your expenses on a calendar.
+- **Monthly Chart View**: Get graphical insights into your monthly expense.
+- **Monthly Stats**: View key financial statistics for the month.
+- **Categorization**: Organize your expenses into meaningful, customizable categories.
+- **Year Finance Trend Chart**: Track your financial trends over the year.
-  - Recommendations based on your financial behavior.
+- **Insights**: Gain actionable insights based on your spending patterns.

-- **Summary**:
-  - Quarterly and yearly insights in Table and Chart formats.
-  - Trend analysis for informed decision-making.
+- **Spending Distribution**: See a breakdown of your expenses by category.
+- **Category Distribution**: Compare spending across multiple categories.

+---

+## Usage

+QIK is completely free to use, providing a simple and intuitive interface to manage your finances.
+Features like the calendar table and monthly stats ensure your financial overview is both detailed and visually appealing.
+Stay tuned for future updates and additional features!

+---

+## Contributing

+At this time, QIK does not accept public contributions.
+This ensures consistent quality and adherence to the app's vision.
+Feedback and suggestions are always welcome, and can be shared via [contact information or GitHub Issues].

+---

+## License

+This project is licensed under a **Proprietary License**.
+You are free to use and view the source code but are not permitted to modify, distribute, or create derivative works without explicit permission.

+---

 ## Contact

-For any questions or feedback, please reach out to [nkhanhvan293@gmail.com].
+For feedback, support, or inquiries, please reach out to [nkhanhvan293@gmail.com].

-Thank you for using QIK!
-We hope it helps you manage your finances effectively and beautifully.